jupyter-naas/site/site/docs/services/object-storage.md

 # Object Storage API
 ---

+## Description
-**Description**: Our Object Storage service, built on top of Amazon Web Services (AWS) S3, provides a flexible and secure storage service for users.
+Our Object Storage service, built on top of Amazon Web Services (AWS) S3, provides a flexible and secure storage service for users.
 This solution is designed to be easily accessible via our Application Programming Interface (API), allowing users to effortlessly perform Create, Read, Update, and Delete (CRUD) operations.

 In addition to these operations, users can also request credentials to utilize this storage location with any tool that is S3 compliant.
 This feature enhances the versatility of our storage solution, making it compatible with a wide range of tools and applications that support S3.